mar-kan/mar-kan/README.md

 ## About Me

- - Recent CS graduate

- - Currently looking for a job as a Junior Software Engineer.
+ - Software Engineer

  - Would like to collaborate on OpenSource Projects

+ - Personal Projects Account

  - My CV is available in: www.kanellakis.eu